Click for Takeaways: Consolidation Accounting

-Consolidation accounting is a method of accounting used when a parent company owns subsidiaries (from 20% to upward of 50%).
+Consolidation accounting is a method of accounting used when a parent company owns subsidiaries (from 20% to upwards of 50%).
 More than just joining together, consolidation in accounting is a list of precise processes fundamentally rooted in accounting’s best practices.

 Consolidation accounting results in consolidated financial statements, which is how an organization and its decision-makers know how the company is performing.